kapresoft/kapresoft.github.io/_posts/software/2023-11-26-design-patterns-mock-object.md

 }
 ```

-In this test, we use Mockito, a popular Java mocking framework, to create a mock _SMTPServer_.
+In this test, we use <a href="/java/2023/11/26/java-mockito-vs-easymock.html" target="_blank">Mockito</a>, a popular Java mocking framework, to create a mock _SMTPServer_.
 We then verify that _sendEmail_ method of _EmailService_ correctly interacts with the _SMTPServer_ mock.

 ### Case Studies: Effective Use of Mock Objects in Complex Systems